mrcrunchybeans/fermentacraft/CI_GITHUB_ACTIONS.md

 - Xcode version: set via `setup-xcode` action input.
 - Minimum iOS version: currently pinned to 15.0 in the workflow to avoid SDK mismatches.
 - RevenueCat keys: passed in via `--dart-define` from secrets.
+ - iOS platform runtime: the iOS Release workflow auto-installs the required iOS platform runtime if missing on the runner (avoids the "iOS 18.2 is not installed" error).

 ## Troubleshooting

 - Codesign: ensure the `.p12` matches the provisioning profile; the download step uses your ASC API creds and `com.fermentacraft` bundle ID.
 - Provisioning: if bundle IDs or capabilities don’t match, ASC profile download will fail.
 Update the App ID capabilities to include SIWA and IAP.
 - CocoaPods: transient failures happen.
 The workflow runs `pod repo update` then `pod install`.
 If issues persist, clear the cache key.
+ - CocoaPods base configuration warning: If you see "CocoaPods did not set the base configuration...", either set the Runner target Base Configuration to `Target Support Files/Pods-Runner/Pods-Runner.profile.xcconfig` in Xcode, or include that xcconfig from `ios/Flutter/Release.xcconfig`.
 - Build numbers: App Store requires monotonically increasing build numbers.
 Override with the input or let the workflow use the GitHub run number.
 - RevenueCat offerings (code 23): ensure an uploaded TestFlight build exists, IAPs are attached to the app version, products are localized and cleared for sale, and allow propagation time.
 - ATS/Networking: we removed `NSAllowsArbitraryLoads`; all endpoints must be HTTPS or use explicit ATS exceptions.
+ - Missing iOS platform runtime on runner: If archiving fails with "Unable to find a destination... iOS 18.2 is not installed", the workflow now runs `xcodebuild -downloadPlatform iOS` automatically.
+You can also add or update the Xcode version in the workflow to match available runtimes.

 ## What this replaces (so you can ditch a Mac)